corygold-dev/FocusFit/README.md

 - **Motivational Boost**: Afternoon reminders to maintain momentum
 - **Customizable Timing**: Set your preferred reminder times
 - **Cross-Platform**: Works on both iOS and Android with proper notification channels
+- **Background Execution**: Notifications and timers work even when app is in background
 - **Timer End Notifications**: Get notified when your focus sessions complete

 ### 🎨 **Personalization**